Discover more

 Everything you need for your first week on the Global server.

-Racing Master is a licensed mobile racing game β real cars, ranked lobbies, drift missions, and upgrade-driven progression.
-The Global server (May 2026) is separate from SEA and Japan; this guide covers what to do before your first pull or ranked race.
+Racing Master is a licensed mobile racing game — real cars, ranked lobbies, drift missions, and upgrade-driven progression.
+The Global server launched May 2026 (NA/EU/MENA) and is separate from SEA and Japan; this guide covers what to do before your first pull or ranked race.

 Global server note